* New York fashion office opened in 2009

-The world’s largest retailer, which is now refocusing on basic goods, made a splashy move to Broadway, in the heart of Manhattan’s Fashion District, in 2009.
+The world’s largest retailer, which is now refocused on basic goods, made a splashy move to Broadway, in the heart of Manhattan’s Fashion District, in 2009.

 “When you consider our core strategy centered in basics and fashion basics, in order to execute our offices do not need to be located in New York,” Andy Barron, executive vice president of the Walmart U.S. softlines business, said in a memo sent to U.S. employees on Wednesday.

-The retailer’s renewed focus on basic clothing has helped in certain categories.
+The retailer’s renewed focus on basic clothing has helped in some categories.
 Still, overall apparel sales at stores open at least a year, or same-store sales, continue to fall.